Where Are They Now?

 Bella Muller ('18) - Off and Running at the Weston Playhouse

-Did you spend your summer in a beautiful Vermont town, where the 500-seat theatre, nestled close to an actual waterfall, held more people than the actual town?
+Did you spend your summer in a beautiful Vermont town, where the 500-seat theatre which is nestled close to an actual waterfall, held more people than the actual town?

 Bella Muller did.